 The Finance (No 2) Act, 2024 has withdrawn e-com EL (2% applicable on the e-commerce supply or services in the hands of non-resident) effective from 1 August 2024.
 Corresponding income exemption for the Indian corporate tax purposes for the non-resident taxpayers will be available up to 31 July 2024.
-Ad EL continues to apply on all advertising revenues earned by the non-residents.
+The Finance Act, 2025 has amended the Finance Act, 2016 thereby withdrawing the 'Ad EL' (6% on the gross consideration received by non-residents for online advertisement and related services from specified persons) with effect from 1 April 2025The income from services liable to Ad EL is exempt from income tax in India.
+Consequent to withdrawal of Ad EL from 1 April 2025, the income tax exemption is also withdrawn from that date.
+This will make such services liable to income tax in India under SEP source rule if they exceed prescribed thresholds subject, however, to treaty relief if there is no PE in India.